fandemonium/Protocols/Microbial_Biomass_sequential_extraction.md

         2. Use a Buchner funnel and side-armed flask vacuume set-up
         3. Stack 10 filter papers in the funnel (lay flat), pump ~20ml K<sub>2</sub>SO<sub>4</sub> onto the stack, then turn on the vacuume to suck the salt solution through
         4. Repeat the above step for each stack of 10 three times
+        5. Spread web filter paper to dry in the fume hood over night
+            1. Just to speed up the process...

 1. 1st extraction:
     1. Add 24ml 0.5 M K<sub>2</sub>SO<sub>4</sub> directly into the subsampled soil containing tubes